codeigniter4/CodeIgniter4/user_guide_src/source/database/helpers.rst

     driver, this function requires a $name parameter, which specifies the appropriate sequence to check for the insert id.

+.. note:: If using the OCI8 driver, the insert ID can be get when using insert() of :doc:`QueryBuilder<./querybuilder>`.

 **$db->affectedRows()**

 Displays the number of affected rows, when doing "write" type queries